negativepie/Operation-Elimenate-SVN/README.md

 Abstract Classes-Have enemies class with no default method, it is dealt with later whenever we want, monsters have different attacks and "sounds"

 Testing
--test enemies + player are taking damage
+- test enemies + player are taking damage
--things are dying properly
+- things are dying properly